Aliases for PLA2G7 Gene

 GeneCards Summary for PLA2G7 Gene

 PLA2G7 (Phospholipase A2 Group VII) is a Protein Coding gene.
 Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Ige Responsiveness, Atopic.
-Among its related pathways are Peptide hormone metabolism and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PAFAH2.

 UniProtKB/Swiss-Prot Summary for PLA2G7 Gene